 What is the best free friendship app?

-Introvrs is free during early access.
+Introvrs is free to join.
 Bumble BFF has a free tier.
 Discord and Reddit communities are completely free.
 Most friendship apps offer free access with optional premium features.